 The Samadhi of Chandbhai Patil is present next to the Neem Tree.
 It is the same Neem Tree where Sai Baba used to sit for meditation and for taking rest.

-Shri.Babulal Nadan Pathan says that Shri Sai Baba stayed in this house for approximately 2 months.
+According to Shri.Babulal Nadan Pathan Shri Sai Baba stayed in this house for approximately 2 months.
 The Grinding Stone touched and blessed by Baba, the articles of horse "Bijlee", a painting of Saibaba with Chandbhai Patil can be seen in this ancestral house of Chandbhai Patil.